HiroshiMakinoLaboratory/Makino2022NatureNeuroscience/README.md

 # Makino2022NatureNeuroscience

-Analysis code for Makino H. (2022).
-Arithmetic value representation for hierarchical behavior composition.
+Analysis code for Makino H. Arithmetic value representation for hierarchical behavior composition.
 Nature Neuroscience.
+DOI: 10.1038/s41593-022-01211-5

 ## Dataset
 Dataset can be downloaded at https://doi.org/10.5281/zenodo.7283276 on Zenodo.